SummittDweller/wieting-theatre-netlify/site/TO-DO.md

 https://discourse.gohugo.io/t/adding-public-google-calendar-into-hugo-site/31258

 The Wieting already has a Google Calendar, but there's not a lot of data in it yet, at https://calendar.google.com/calendar/u/0/r.

+## Add Donor Recognition Text to the Home Page

+Michelle tells me that recognition of the following is required in a prominent location on the site...

+_Thank you to the: Iowa Department of Cultural Affairs, The Iowa Economic Development Authority, and Arts Midwest for your support which helped us to navigate thru a difficult year!_

+ I may create a new "appreciation" block above the home page marquee to display this list.
+Perhaps we can replace it in a few months, or when any new substantial donors are identifed?